This page contains information for Summer 2015.

 The NSERC Undergraduate Student Research Awards (USRA) in Universities program is meant to stimulate interest in research in the natural sciences and engineering, and the pursuit of research careers in these fields.
 Recipients engage in a research and development activity under the supervision of a professor holding an NSERC grant.
 It is an opportunity to gain research experience in an academic setting, while receiving financial support.
 Note that this program is offered at universities across Canada.

-Duration: 16 consecutive weeks on a full-time basis, in Summer 2014
+Duration: 16 consecutive weeks on a full-time basis.

 Value: $4,500 from NSERC + minimum of $1,125 from the supervisor.

 Travel allowance: may be granted if you take up the award at a university other than the one at which you are currently registered (see the NSERC website and the Graduate and Postdoctoral Studies (GPS) webpage).

 You must be a Canadian citizen or permanent resident of Canada.
 You must be registered at the time you apply in a bachelor's degree program.
 You may hold a maximum of three USRAs throughout your university career.
 There are other requirements too: please consult the USRA information on NSERC's website.
 Individual departments may set higher application cutoffs than NSERC's minimum requirements, and this award application process is competitive.

 NEW FOR SUMMER 2015: You must "have been registered in at least one of the two terms immediately before holding the award in a bachelor's degree program at an eligible university".
 (The former rule required you to be registered in the term immediately previous, not one of the two terms previous.)
 This change may be of interest to students who finish their undergraduate coursework in the Fall term, have not started graduate studies as of the following Winter or Summer terms, and wish to hold a USRA in the following Summer term.

 The checklist (required), forms, and instructions are available via the Graduate and Postdoctoral Studies webpage for NSERC USRA.